 No more fishing through your inbox trying to find that John guy from that marketing company you were speaking to last Wednesday…or Tuesday…or was it Monday?
 With Jayla, you won’t have to play the guessing game anymore. 😊

 If you’re itching to get your hands on Jayla, we’ve got you covered!
-Simply follow this link!
+Follow this link to apply today.

 If you’re looking to build B2B relationships, there’s no doubt that LinkedIn is the best platform out there to do this, but it’s how you go about this process that will either leave you with a new connection or a new enemy. 😧